 What are agricultural tools?

-Agricultural tools are instruments that are used in the fields to aid in the agriculture process thereby making the work time consuming and easier.
+Agricultural tools are instruments that are used in the fields to aid in the agricultural process, thereby making the work time-consuming and easier.

 What do you understand by agricultural technology?